Netball at the 2014 Commonwealth Games

-Netball is one of ten core sports at the 2014 Commonwealth Games in Glasgow.
-It was netball's fifth appearance at the Commonwealth Games since its inclusion in 1998.
+Netball at the 2014 Commonwealth Games was the fifth appearance of Netball at the Commonwealth Games.
+The sport was one of ten core sports at the 2014 Commonwealth Games in Glasgow, Scotland.
+It was the fifth edition since its inclusion in 1998.

 The competition took place between Thursday 24 July and Sunday 3 August; with preliminary and classification matches hosted at the SECC and the medal matches in the neighbouring Hydro Arena.
 Netball was one of only two women-only events in the 2014 competition schedule, the other being rhythmic gymnastics.
+Australia won the gold medal, defeating New Zealand in the final.
+Jamaica won the bronze medal.

 Participating nations

 Twelve nations competed in netball at the 2014 Commonwealth Games: